José Mourinho: 2004–06: First trophies in England

-2006–07 season
+2006–07: Continued domestic success

 The 2006–07 season saw growing media speculation that Mourinho would leave the club at the season's conclusion due to alleged poor relations with owner Roman Abramovich and a power struggle with sporting director Frank Arnesen and Abramovich advisor Piet de Visser.
 Mourinho later cleared doubts regarding his future at Stamford Bridge, stating that there would only be two ways for him to leave Chelsea: if Chelsea did not offer him a new contract before the expiry of his current deal in June 2010, or if Chelsea were to sack him.

 Didier Drogba had the highest scoring season of his career that year and this led to his newly signed strike partner Andrey Shevchenko to be dropped from the starting line-up towards the end of the season by Mourinho.
 Notably, in the Champions League semi-final match against Liverpool at Anfield, Shevchenko was not even included on the bench.
 The other high-profile arrival besides Shevchenko was German captain Michael Ballack, a free agent from Bayern Munich who was signed to strengthen the midfield.
 The Icelandic striker Eiður Guðjohnsen departed the club for Barcelona.

 Despite the unrest, Chelsea won the League Cup again by defeating Arsenal at the Millennium Stadium.
 The possibility of the quadruple was brought to an end on 1 May 2007 when Liverpool eliminated Chelsea from the Champions League on penalties at Anfield, following a 1–1 aggregate draw.
-Days later, Chelsea drew 1–1 with Arsenal at the Emirates Stadium, which secured the Premier League title for Manchester United.
+Days later, Chelsea drew 1–1 with Arsenal at the Emirates, which secured the Premier League title for Manchester United.
 This was Mourinho's first season without a league title win in five years.
-Mourinho led Chelsea to a 1–0 victory against Manchester United in the 2007 FA Cup Final, winning in the first final to be played at the rebuilt Wembley Stadium.
+Mourinho led Chelsea to a 1–0 victory against Manchester United in the 2007 FA Cup Final, winning in the first final to be played at the rebuilt Wembley.
 This was his first FA Cup win which meant that he had won every domestic trophy available to a Premier League manager.

 There was to be further friction between Mourinho and Abramovich when Avram Grant was appointed as director of football, despite objections from Mourinho.
 Grant's position was further enhanced by being given a seat on the board.
 In spite of these tensions, the 2007–08 transfer season would see the departure of Dutch winger Arjen Robben to Real Madrid and the arrival of French midfielder Florent Malouda from Lyon.